astroport-fi/aips/AIP0/aip0.md

 ### AIP0: Definitions of the Astroport Improvement Proposal Framework

 - **Astroport Improvement Proposals (AIPs):** - **Astroport Improvement Proposals (AIPs):** AIPs are standardized proposals subject to voting that define the behavior of the Astral Assembly and the Astroport Protocol.
 AIPs can be added, amended, replaced, and removed.
 -   **AIP Types:** AIPs can be either general or technical.
-General AIPs are sub-categorized as treasury, UI and tokenomic.
+General AIPs are sub-categorized as treasury, UI, tokenomic and generator.
 -   **Minimum Feedback Period:** The minimum amount of time within which the community can give feedback in response to a proposed ARC before it can advance to an on-chain vote (AIP).
 -   **Minimum Frozen Period:** The minimum amount of time during which a AIP must remain unchanged before it can advance to an on-chain vote.
 -  **AIP Editor(s):** AIP Editors enforce the administrative and editorial aspects of the overall AIPs process.